firstbatchxyz/swan-contracts/docs/src/src/SwanAgent.sol/contract.SwanAgent.md

 ### treasury

-Alias to get the token balance of AI agent.
+Alias to get the token balance of agent.

 ```solidity